Samet Nangshe Viewpoint overlooking Phang Nga Bay & Phang Nga Bay Long Tail Boat Trip

 Camping at Samet Nangshe Viewpoint

 Another option to enjoy the sunrise at Samet Nangshe without driving all the way from Phuket during the night is to rent a tent and camp right on the hill.
 At Samet Nangshe Viewpoint are a couple of restaurants providing tents and few basic huts for rent.
-These accommodation options are not available on line and you need to arrive early especially if you prefer to sleep in a hut as booking is on a first come first serve basis.
+These accommodation options are not available online and you need to arrive early especially if you prefer to sleep in a hut as the booking is on a first come first serve basis.

 Other accommodation options at Samet Nangshe